 - NZ Post - To make sure you do not lose any mail in the move, set up mail redirection at the Post Office online.

-Moving house means moving schools
+Moving house can mean moving schools

 One of the things you will want to be sure you have researched well before moving to a new town or city, is where the children should go to school.